utdata/icj-class/css/css-class.md

 }
 ```

-What this has done is set all the text elements at basically `12px`, but we've use the `rem` measurement to set it relative to the base size, which was essentially 10px.
+What this has done is set all text-type elements at what is the equivalent to `12px`, but we've use the `rem` measurement to set it relative to the base size, which was essentially 10px.

-We've also given all of those elements a bottom margin so they don't sit on top of each other.
+We've set a line-height so lines of type don't sit on top of each other and we've also given all of those elements a bottom margin so the elements have some space between them.

-In the case above, it's important that we have commas between each text element.
+In the definition above, it's important that we have commas between each HTML element.
 If we don't have those, the browser will think we need all of them together (and) instead of any of them (or).
+We are setting these rules for p or ul or ol, etc. Not all of them used together.

 ## Set headline sizes